THE MAN’S HIGH NEST

 The curvilinear path allows you to immerse in the water reeds, creating visual walls leading you to the birdwatch tower: the effect we searched for is that you never see the bottom of the tower, it always emerges from the vegetation.
 It does not show itself entirely, you have to get closer and closer to discover it slowly.
 To enter, indeed, you have to walk around until the striated skin opens up to the staircase.

 Collaborator: Cristian Li Voi

-The observation tower is developed through a generative and parametric process which place in a relationship the two main viewpoints.
-The major apertures visible from the outside have a specific orientation, based on the location of the tower: one faces the lake and the other looks towards the sea.
+The observation tower is developed through a generative and parametric process which is placed in a relationship between the two main viewpoints.
+The major apertures visible from the outside have a specific orientation, based on the location of the tower: one faces the lake, and the other looks towards the sea.
 The very same process can be used to generate other towers with a different view position in order to have a family of different buildings but with a similar look.
 Thanks to the layering of the architectural elements, fissures, and small apertures are generated throughout the whole surface, giving the visitors different opportunities to relate to the observed environment.

 At the ground level, a poche space in between the two layers defines the entrance and the access to the two floors, where a staircase connects the spaces.
-The floors are interacting with each other letting perceive the space as a unique whole from the inside; this allows to maintain an even distribution of visitors between the two viewpoints and to let experience and perceive nicely the spaces without the risk of feeling uncomfortable and claustrophobic.
+The floors are interacting with each other letting them perceive the space as a unique whole from the inside; this allows to maintain an even distribution of visitors between the two viewpoints and to let experience and perceive nicely the spaces without the risk of feeling uncomfortable and claustrophobic.
 This architecture wants to be a special place, that protects its visitors, both humans, and animals.